skndungu/i-wave/README.md

 - On library installation unzip the folder :file_folder: `libs` copy and paste all the folders to your directory `documents/arduino/library` folder :file_folder:
 - Open the `.ino` file for i-wave-master with the downloaded and ide, compile and uplaod to the hardware `(procedure on how to use the ide is on the tutorial link)`:link:    [tutorial](https://www.youtube.com/watch?v=nL34zDTPkcs&t=3s)

+OTA
+---
+- AsyncElegantOTA provides a beautiful interface to upload Over the Air `.bin` updates to your ESP Modules with precise status and progress displayed over UI.
+This Library shows the current upload progress of your OTA and once finished, it will display the status of your OTA.
+This Code adapts the AsyncWebServer.
+- For more details on how it works visit the [repo](https://github.com/ayushsharma82/AsyncElegantOTA)

 Slave
 ---